- Home

 Stacking options for SFI 2024: Arable

-Applications for the expanded offer of the Sustainable Farming Incentive (SFI) are due to open on 22 July 2024.
+Applications for the expanded offer of the Sustainable Farming Incentive (SFI) are open on a rolling basis.
 We calculated the likely effect on arable farm profit levels of stacking SFI actions over a three-year period.

 See our stacking analysis on two other sectors: